AuDigitalHealth/ci-fhir-stu3/pages/SharedHealthSummary/_includes/allergyintolerance-summary-1-intro.md

 *  A ‘refuted’ allergy or intolerance should be represented with an appropriate negation code (e.g. 716184000 \|No known latex allergy\|) and a verificationStatus of ‘unconfirmed’ or ‘confirmed’ depending on the level of certainty.

+This profile is referenced by [Shared Health Summary](StructureDefinition-composition-shs-1.html).